 The towering two-level eatery is the brainchild of Brian Lichorowic and Lorrie Addison.
-Lichorowic, a self-described “old internet-er” with a culinary background, and Addison, an award-winning kitchen and bath designer, met seven years ago and settled in Marshall.
-For Lichorowic’s second career, after 18 years of retirement, the couple considered opening a food bus—not to be confused with the more common truck—believing that while their premises and product would certainly stand out, their project would suit Marshall’s eccentric small town feel.
+Lichorowic, a self-described “old internet-er” with a culinary background, and Addison, an award-winning kitchen and bath designer, met seven years ago and settled in The Plains.
+For Lichorowic’s second career, after 18 years of retirement, the couple considered opening a food bus—not to be confused with the more common truck—believing that while their premises and product would certainly stand out, their project would suit nearby Marshall’s eccentric small-town feel.

 “We wanted something that would not only fit the area, but also allow me to be a little bit different.
 It’s a little bit off the center, which is how I like it and why I like living around here; the eccentricities of the area and the eccentricities of the people,” said Lichorowic

 With the idea of doing something distinct in mind, Lichorowic credits Addison for giving him the push he needed to turn concept into reality.
 “Thank God for Lorrie.
 She kept pushing and saying, ‘You’re going to do this.’
 Not, ‘I think you should’,” he said “She kept saying, ‘You’re going to.’”